Doug Shanahan

-Hofstra University
+College career

 From 1997 to 2001 Shanahan played both lacrosse and football.
 As a defensive back for the Pride, Shanahan was recognized as a 3 time All American in football.
 In 2000, he was also a Buck Buchanan Award finalist which is given to the top defensive player in Division 1AA.
 Following his senior year, he was signed as a free agent with the New York Jets.
 The Jets allowed Shanahan to go with Team USA and compete in the World Lacrosse Championships in Perth, Australia.
 Shanahan turned down several football offers from the Canadian Football League to pursue his career in the MLL.
 At Hofstra, Shanahan also was a 3 time All American in lacrosse, was named the NCAA National Player of the Year and won the McLaughlin Award as the nation's top midfielder.
 In 1997, he was named the America East rookie of the year.
 In 2001, he was the inaugural winner of the Tewaaraton Trophy, which is presented yearly to the nation's top college player.

-Pro career
+Professional career

 Lacrosse

 Shanahan was a member of the 2002 U.S. World Lacrosse Championship title team, in which he received All-World and Championship MVP honors.
 He was also a member of the 2006 USA World Lacrosse team.

 He was drafted by the Bridgeport Barrage (1st overall) in the 2002 MLL Supplemental Draft.
 He played with Barrage through the 2005 season, helping them capture the 2004 Major League Lacrosse Championship.
 He was acquired by the Chicago Machine in the 2006 Expansion Draft (1st round, 4th pick) from Philadelphia.

-Shanahan also played a half season during the New York Saints last year of the National Lacrosse League in 2002, where he recorded 7 goals and 4 assists in 8 games.
+Shanahan also played a half season during the New York Saints last year of the National Lacrosse League in 2002, where he recorded seven goals and four assists in eight games.